I think that’s the only way one can be when talking about ‘traditional’ ‘druids’.

 Once human beings intervene to put it up again, the agency has a duty/interest in making sure it’s been done ‘properly’ and in a way that’s sensitive to the age, location, etc.

-At the moment the farmers says he’s put it back where it came from and the right way up but did he?
+At the moment the farmer says he’s put it back where it came from and the right way up but did he?
 Did it get damaged by the bulldozer?
 Is it at the right depth?
 All reasonable questions I would say.

 It’s also not clear from the story whether he previously contacted the National Monuments Service.
 If not, it’s a shame none of the folklore experts he contacted bothered to tell him that he can’t just fiddle about with